markgoodyear/headhesive.js/README.md

 ```

 ### Styling Headhesive.js
-Headhesive.js inject no CSS styles so you can use your own to completely control how your sticky element behaves.
-An [example is prodided in the demo](demo/headhesive.css).
+Headhesive.js doesn't inject any CSS styles so you can use your own to completely control how your sticky element behaves.
+An [example is provided in the demo](demo/css/headhesive.css).

 ## Options
 Customise how Headhesive works by passing in custom options.